phossa/phossa-shared/README.md

   - Message formatter

-  Used for formatting messages for different devices such as HTML page etc.
+    Used for formatting messages for different devices such as HTML page.

     ```php
     namespace Phossa\Cache;